 Meatballs are so tasty and the more you make them the better you get!

 This is the way my grandma made them but I use ricotta instead of bread crumb to keep the meat tender and juicy.
+The ricotta disappears into the cooked meat where you never know it is there.

 Your entire family will go crazy over these.
 Meatballs are a fast light weeknight supper to serve with a wooden bowl of salad - or make spaghetti for your family!